 WebPageTest

-The system has the following capabilities:
+The WebPageTest system offers the following capabilities:

 Most importantly, WebPageTest supports all major browsers: Edge, IE, Firefox, Chrome, and Opera.
 This is the main advantage of WebPageTest, as your audience most likely uses different browsers.